marcelocf/linux-map-e-ocn/README.md

 in /etc/.
 We do not overwrite files there because we don't wait to break people's systems by doing something we shouldn't at this stage.

+## Useful tools for troubleshooting

+You should know all that already, but it is nice to have those tools installed before you start playing with the configuration:

+* traceroute
+* tcpdump
+* mtr